 2015 LTCC Foundation Distinguished Alumni Award

-Ian Ruhter was nominated by Foundation Board of Director Di Bisbee, Lake Tahoe Unified School District Assistant Superintendent, Ivone Larson, and faculty and staff member Pat Leonard-Heffner.
-Ian is a graduate from South Tahoe High School and has been recognized by the National Geographic Magazine in their 125th Anniversary Collector's edition of photographs, and has become a world renowned artist for his unique work specializing in wet plate photography.
+Ian Ruhter was nominated by Foundation Board member Di Bisbee, Lake Tahoe Unified School District Assistant Superintendent Ivone Larson, and faculty and staff member Pat Leonard-Heffner.
+Ian is a graduate of South Tahoe High School and has been recognized by the National Geographic Magazine in their 125th Anniversary Collector's edition of photographs, and has become a world renowned artist for his unique work specializing in wet plate photography.

 2014 LTCC Foundation Distinguished Alumni Award

 The LTCC Foundation proudly awarded Ben Sharit, Tahoe Douglas Fire Protection District Chief, as the 2014 Distinguished Alumni Award winner.